alpersunter/DFT/README.md

 This is inspired by 3B1B's Fourier transform video.

+You can find .gif files under folder called *gifs* and p5 sketches used to create them under folder called *animations*.

 ## How it works?

 Imagine taking a function and wrapping it around a circle.
 What!
 What does "wrapping" even mean in this context?